-Over the course of 15 years, the MDGs have done just that, making impressive strides in the process.
+Over the next 16 years, the millennium development goals have did just that, making impressive strides in the process.
 In fact, some of the highlights include the halving child mortality rates and avoidance of 16,000 unnecessary deaths of children under five every day.

 Now, following the success of the MDGs, the United Nations has developed new sustainable development goals, or SDGs, which are even more ambitious than their predecessors.
 But how do these goals impact the roles and actions of museums in the modern day, and how are museums putting these responsibilities into practice?

 The SDGs are more ambitious and more explicit in their intentions than the MDGs.
 While the MDGs aimed to “reduce” factors like child mortality and carbon emissions, the SDGs are aiming to reach “zero” levels of humanitarian blights like poverty and hunger.
 What’s more, there are 17 SDGs, in contrast to the eight MDGs.

 Like the MDGs, the SDGs have been given a timeline for completion.
 In order to leave no one behind, the United Nations aims to achieve all goals by 2030.

 Another key difference is that, for the first time, museums have explicitly been given a role in achieving these targets.
 Culture plays an important part in the SDGs, as museums and other cultural institutions have been given global responsibility for sustainable development.
 SDG 11.4 encourages the safeguarding of the world’s cultural and natural heritage.